dboston528/react-interview-questions/README.md

 The render() method is the only required method in a class component.
 # 13. How can you embed  two or more components into one?
 # 14. What are Props?
 Props are short for properties.
+Keyword used to pass data from one component to another.
 # 15. What is State in React and how is it used?
 # 16. What is th  difference betweem state an props?
 # 17. How can you update the state of a component?